Self-Refining Language Model Anonymizers via Adversarial Distillation: Examples

 \section{Examples}

-This section presents selected examples from the distillation dataset, along with sample texts and their corresponding personal attribute labels.
-We also include an anonymization case study, comparing outputs from baseline methods and our model across multiple rounds on the same original text.
+This section presents selected examples from the distillation dataset with texts and their corresponding personal attribute labels.
+We also include a case study comparing outputs from baseline methods and our model across multiple iterations of refinement.